 Optical multitouch touch tablet, thin profile.
-Light emiters inject light from points around the sides, detected by sensor on other sides.
-Touch causes weaking of light along path due to FTIR total internal reflections.
+Light emitters inject light from points around the sides, detected by sensor on other sides.
+Touch causes weakening of light along path due to FTIR total internal reflections.
 Not clear how it deals with shadowing problem for multiple touches: multiple sensing paths in different directions.
 Compare with Rapt Touch?

-High-reliability measures for capactitive grid (multi-touch) touchscreens for avions, other safety-critical application.
-Basically detect a broken trace or line in the grid, and use the average/combined sensing of the two ajacent conductors.
+High-reliability measures for capacitive grid (multi-touch) touchscreens for avionics/aircraft, other safety-critical applications.
+Basically detect a broken trace or line in the grid, and use the average/combined sensing of the two adjacent conductors.

-Transparent touchscreen using grid of polymer waveguide/lightguides figers with monochromatic light: finger touch affects FTIR total internal reflection, light along that fiber is "shadowed".
+Transparent touchscreen using grid of polymer waveguide/lightguides fibers with monochromatic light: finger touch affects FTIR total internal reflection, light along that fiber is "shadowed".

 multi-touch optical touchscreen, infrared light beams to multiple receivers at edges of glass, touch affects internal reflection within glass.
 Mentions palm rejection, no details.
 See Christiansson patent.

-Essay on "cooking" of experimental statistics (examples mostly in the social sciences) by phrasing questions after the collection of data: questions can be chosen/re-phrased for any particular data collection in such a way to appear to support almost any hypothesis,
+Essay on "cooking" of experimental statistics (examples mostly in the social sciences) by phrasing questions after the collection of data: questions can be chosen/re-phrased for any particular data collection in such a way to appear to support almost any hypothesis.
+See also Ioannidis 2005.

 Tactile/haptic feedback on electrostatic multi-touch screen by driving X and Y lines for a particular point for feedback at frequencies above human detection (1000 Hz), beat frequency is perceptible (240Hz).
 Not highly localized, perhaps usable for keyboard images.
 Appears to be able to do only one location -- shadow effect?